Smartphone picture organization: A hierarchical approach: Experimental results

 \subsubsection{Dataset}

 The training dataset was collected with the goal of covering the eight topics defined above.
-With this goal, we gathered personal photos taken by a mobile phone or a digital camera from 13 subjects having different hobbies (trekking, cooking, traveling, etc), for a total number of 13.845 images, with an average of 1.065 pictures per user.
+With this goal, we gathered personal photos taken by a mobile phone or a digital camera from 13 subjects having different hobbies (trekking, cooking, traveling, etc), for a total number of 13,845 images, with an average of 1,065 pictures per user.
 On Table \ref{tab:dataset_training}, the number of images per user and the number of different topics observed in the pictures are reported.

-The test dataset consists of a set of personal photos taken by a mobile phone belonging to 10 subjects, different from those who participated in the collection of the training set, for a total number of 8749 images, with an average of 875 pictures per user.
-Additionally, we downloaded the pictures of five \textit{Instagram's vlogger}, with an average of 683 images per user.
+The test dataset consists of a set of personal photos taken by a mobile phone belonging to 40 subjects, different from those who participated in the collection of the training set, for a total number of 14421 images, with an average of 360 pictures per user.